 The threats just keep coming.
 It seems like every time you turn around, there is another type of cybersecurity danger to worry about.
 But fret not; we’ve got you covered.

 Just as the title suggests, we are talking about a type of malware with the ability to hijack and take control of your internet browser.
-Keep reading to find out what a browser hijacker is, the symptoms of this type of attack, how to remove a browser hijacker from your Mac, and how to avoid it in the future.
+Keep reading to find out what a browser hijacker is, explore real examples, and understand how they work and spread.

 What is a browser hijacker?